1. Read-Level QC (Visualization)

 Heatmap of log2-transformed read counts (log2(read count + 1)) for CRF–CRF pairs in the test dataset.
 Grey cells indicate CRF pairs without valid read counts, including both pairs removed during quality control and pairs that were not present in the dataset.
 This reflects the selection of the test data, which does not contain all possible 2 × 2 CRF combinations.

-Heatmap of log2-transformed peak counts for CRF–CRF target pairs in the full dataset (36 CFRs).
+Heatmap of log2-transformed peak counts for CRF–CRF target pairs in the full dataset (36 CRFs).
 CRFs are grouped by functional class, including histone modifications, transcription factors, and writers.
 Grey cells indicate CRF pairs that were excluded by quality control filtering.

 Example Usage